zalando/postgres-operator/docs/administrator.md

 statefulsets.
 The operator triggers a rolling upgrade for PG clusters that violate this condition.

+Changes in $SPILO\_CONFIGURATION under path bootstrap.dcs are ignored when StatefulSets are being compared, if there are changes under this path, they are applied through rest api interface and following restart of patroni instance

 ## Logical backups

 The operator can manage K8s cron jobs to run logical backups of Postgres